- Home

 Entry requirements for Guam are the same as for any U.S. destination.

-U.S. Citizens 18 years of age or older traveling domestically to Guam are required to present a REAL ID; or a valid U.S. federal or state-issued photo ID and an original or certified copy of their birth certificate.
+U.S. citizens 18 years of age and older traveling domestically to Guam (via Hawaii) are required to present a REAL ID or a valid U.S. federal or state-issued photo ID and an original or certified copy of their birth certificate.

 For more information, please visit the following sites: